 Outdoor areas generally require normal routine cleaning and do not require disinfection.
 Spraying disinfectant on sidewalks and in parks is not an efficient use of disinfectant supplies and has not been proven to reduce the risk of COVID-19 to the public.
 You should continue existing cleaning and hygiene practices for outdoor areas.

 FACILITIES, PROGRAMS, AND SPECIAL EVENTS:

-Most facilities are CLOSED at this time.
-Select in-person programs and events are available in Phase 4.
+Several facilities are CLOSED at this time.
+Hopkins Community Center & Terrace Room are open to the public, while the Sports & Recreation Center and Haish Gymnasium are only open for scheduled programs, as select in-person programs and events are available in Phase 4.
+Check out our Fall Program Guide to explore what programs are offered.
 Visit our 'Virtual Community Center' to explore virtual program options!

 LIMITED PHONES DURING PHASE 4